About

 Gaian reconciliation is no pipe dream or fairy tale.
 We live in time of rising crescendo.
 Let us once get a proper fix on the midnight of the human soul awaiting us in the coming Climate Climacteric – mass migrations and seismic social upheaval among them – and the possibility of Gaian reconciliation will look feasible enough.
 Desperation will drive the affair.

 But that’s for tomorrow.
 For today, the task at hand is surely to help young people gird their loins and terraform their minds against a time of reckoning now unlikely to be averted.
-How?
-There are all kinds of ways.
-We could learn to craft new stories about the Living World, learn to mirror its essential aliveness in our habits of speech, weave Gaian literacy into the common social fabric, give serious attention to the societal implications of the Pandoracene, enquire about the good life, what it actually looks like, and how best to pursue it in time of consequences.
-Or else we could achieve all of these – and more – by simply opening some career space for the born naturalists among us – put our shoulders to that wheel.
+There are all kinds of ways to effect this.
+We could teach ourselves new, scientifically grounded stories about the Living World, learn to mirror its essential aliveness in our habits of speech, weave Gaian literacy into the common social fabric, give serious attention to the societal implications of the Pandoracene, enquire about the good life, what it actually looks like, and how best to achieve it in time of consequences.
+Or else we could clinch all of these modalities – and more – by simply opening some career space for the born naturalists among us.

-Born naturalists – those curious individuals who everyone has met but few in our culture fathom.
-They’re the ones – Indigenous and otherwise – who sustain into adulthood a childlike sense of life’s essential mystery; the ones who spend a lifetime chasing down a sense of belonging in the only Living World we’ll ever know; the ones whose centre of gravity teeters far beyond the limits of immediate human self-interest; the ones who grieve and grieve will happily tell you, if you ask, that only in wildness is the salvation of the world.
+Born naturalists are those curious individuals who everyone has met but few in our culture really understand.
+They’re the ones – Indigenous and otherwise – who sustain into adulthood a childlike sense of life’s essential mystery; the ones who spend a lifetime chasing down a sense of belonging not only to their culture, but also to the Living World; the ones whose focal length falls somewhere beyond the limits of immediate human self-interest; the ones who grieve and grieve for all the dying going on around us.

 Barred Owl by Gareth Rasberry on wikimedia